kluster-ai/docs/kluster-docs/getting-started.md

             "method": "POST",
             "url": "/v1/chat/completions",
             "body": {
-                "model": "klusterai/Meta-Llama-3.1-405B-Instruct-Turbo",
+                "model": "meta-llama/Meta-Llama-3.1-405B-Instruct",
                 "messages": [
-                    {"role": "system", "content": "You are an astronomer."}, {"role": "user", "content": "What is the distance between the Earth and the Moon?"}, ],
+                    {"role": "system", "content": "You are an astronomer."}, {"role": "user", "content": "You are an experienced maths tutor."}, {"role": "user", "content": "What is the distance between the Earth and the Moon?"}, ],
                 "max_tokens": 1000,
             },